decaporg/decap-cms/website/site/content/docs/configuration-options.md

 # Configuration Options

 All configuration options for Netlify CMS are specified in the `config.yml` file, in the folder where you access the editor UI (usually in the `/admin` folder).
+Alternatively, you can place the `config.yml` file in a different folder and then specify its URL in the head using a `<link>` element, with its relationship set as `"cms-config-url"`.
+Its type should be one of the supported types: 'text/yaml', 'application/x-yaml'.
+(See `./example/index.html` for an example of this config in the comments.)

 To see working configuration examples, you can [start from a template](https://www.netlifycms.org/docs/start-with-a-template) or check out the [CMS demo site](https://cms-demo.netlify.com).
 (No login required: click the login button and the CMS will open.)
 You can refer to the demo [configuration code](https://github.com/netlify/netlify-cms/blob/master/example/config.yml) to see how each option was configured.